geopm/geopm/service/docs/source/geopmsession.1.rst

-geopmsession(1) -- Command line interface for the geopm service batch read features
+geopmsession(1) -- Command line interface for the GEOPM service batch read features
 ===================================================================================

 Description
 -----------

-Command line interface for the geopm service read features.
+Command line interface for the GEOPM service read features.

 This command can be used to read signals by opening a session with the geopm service.
 The user specifies which signals to read with standard